Suzzit/Admin-dashboard/README.md

-Free to use Dashboard template
+#Free to use Dashboard template
+#built using ReactJS